About the Author:

 Michael Alexan Younan, known as Mishaeil

-In 1962 he graduated from Ecole des arts et métiers de Sanayeh in Beirut, Lebanon, ( Brevet Professionnel ) in Architectural preliminary design and drafting.
+In 1962 he graduated from Ecole des arts et métiers de Sanayeh in Beirut, Lebanon, (Brevet Professional ) in Architectural preliminary design and drafting.

-He is educated in Assyrian, English, French and Arabic language.
+He is educated in Assyrian, English, French and Arabic languages.

-He is the author of the Assyrian language teaching book, titled The book of my language (Assyrian) printed in 1989.
-He was editor and art work designer of the Assyrian Star Magazine of the Assyrian American National Federation, from 1987 to 1989.
+He is the author of the Assyrian language teaching book entitled the book of my language (Assyrian) printed in 1989.
+He was editor and art work designer of Assyrian Star Magazine of the Assyrian American National Federation, from 1987 to 1989.

 He has served in the Assyrian American Association of San Jose (Shotapouta) since 1980 as Secretary, Assyrian language teacher, Education Committee, Constitution and By-Laws Committee and in Board of Advisors.

 Mishaeil, a proud Assyrian, devotes his time to teaching and promoting the Assyrian language, culture and history.